dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Click `Connect`

-IMPORTANT – FOR THIS CODE PATTERN, RENAME THE ACCOUNT to `App Connect Trial`. (use the three dots menu and click `Rename Account` )
+IMPORTANT – FOR THIS TUTORIAL, RENAME THE ACCOUNT to `App Connect Trial`. (use the three dots menu and click `Rename Account` )

 It should look like this: